SustechSTA303/STA303-Assignment01/ZhangChi_12110821_assign1.md

 The evaluation metrics used to quantify the performance of the models include accuracy, model convergence speed, overfitting and generalization, and sensitivity to noise.
 Here's a summary of the findings:

-- **Accuracy: **`Cross-Entropy Loss`achieved the highest testing accuracy among the four loss functions, while L1 Loss performed poorly in multi-class classification.
+- **Accuracy: **`Focal Loss(Gamma = 0.5)`achieved the highest testing accuracy among the four loss functions in SGD optimizer, while L1 Loss performed poorly in multi-class classification.
 - **Convergence Speed:** Adam showed faster convergence compared to SGD.
-Among the loss functions in SGD, `Cross-Entropy Loss` converged the fastest, followed by `Focal Loss (Gamma = 2)` and `Focal Loss (Gamma = 0.5)`.
+Among the loss functions in SGD, `Focal Loss(Gamma = 0.5)` converged the fastest, followed by `Focal Loss (Gamma = 2)` and `Cross-Entropy Loss`.
 - **Overfitting and Generalization**:

 	- All three loss functions demonstrated good generalization as the testing losses were consistently lower than the training losses.
-	- In SGD optimizer, `Cross-Entropy Loss` exhibited the best generalization, followed by `Focal Loss (Gamma = 2)` and `Focal Loss (Gamma = 0.5)`.
-In Adam optimizer, all three loss functions showed strong generalization.
+	- Both in SGD and Adam optimizer, `Focal Loss (Gamma = 0.5)` exhibited the best generalization, followed by `Focal Loss (Gamma = 2)`and`Cross-Entropy Loss` .
 - **Sensitivity to Noise**:

-	- In SGD optimizer, the models were sensitive to noise, with `Cross-Entropy Loss` being the most sensitive, followed by `Focal Loss (Gamma = 0.5)`, and `Focal Loss (Gamma = 2)`.
+	- In SGD optimizer, the models were sensitive to noise,  with `Focal Loss (Gamma = 0.5)` being the most sensitive, followed by `Focal Loss (Gamma = 2)`and`Cross-Entropy Loss`.
-	- In Adam optimizer, the models showed less sensitivity to noise, with `Focal Loss (Gamma = 0.5)` being the most sensitive, followed by `Cross-Entropy Loss`, and` Focal Loss (Gamma = 2)`.
+	- In Adam optimizer, the models showed less sensitivity to noise.

 	> The sensitivity experiment needs improving much as I only introduce one kind of noise in normal distribution due to the time limit and more researches need to be conducted.

-The results suggest that `Cross-Entropy Loss` is generally more suitable for multi-class classification tasks, with Adam as the preferred optimizer due to its faster convergence and better generalization.
+The results suggest that `Focal Loss (Gamma = 0.5)` is generally more suitable for multi-class classification tasks, with Adam as the preferred optimizer due to its faster convergence and less sensitive.

-## A mistake I made
+## A mistake I made —— A ‘magic’ result

-> This segment is about a mistake happened before writting this report.
-And the above parts of this report are in right model  training procedures.
+> This segment is about a mistake happened when I running my code, which presented me a  ‘magic’ result.

-After traing the model in SGD optimizer, I forgot to update model parameters so that the result in Adam optimizer is prominent.
-Adam is the optimizer that follows training.
-For this situation, I use two different optimizers, training on the same model, it seems to work better, as if model in SGD optimizer falls into a local optimum.
+Before correcting my code, Adam is the optimizer behind SGD.
+And after training the model in SGD optimizer, I forgot to eliminate model parameters so that the result in Adam optimizer is prominent.

+For this situation, I mistakenly make two different optimizers train on the identical model.
+And it seems to work better, as if model in SGD optimizer falls into a local optimum.

 ![Acc1](A_mistake/fig/Acc1.svg)

 What’s more, the performance of `Focal Loss(Gamma = 0.5)`is extremely exceptional.
-It seems that `Focal Loss(Gamma =0.5)`is more suitable for the multi-classification task, which is contradict to the conclusion above.
+It seems that `Focal Loss(Gamma =0.5)`is more suitable for the multi-classification task and its superiority was disclosed by increasing training epochs.
 Anyway, more researches need to be conducted.

 ![Acc2](A_mistake/fig/Acc2.svg)